 We instructed him to take an ice cream bar for himself, sit in the shade and take a break, which he did.
 When we returned a year later, I looked up and down that street every time we drove by, hoping to see him, but we never did.
 I did see this kid again, who is now 13 years-old:

 I reminded him that I had met him the previous year and taken his photo.
-I don’t think he remembered, but still smiled politely.
+He smiled politely, though I don’t think he remembered me.
 He still sold mangoes from a cart and told us he pays his own private school tuition with the money he earns.
 Private school tuition in Kabul is roughly $100 per month.

 Most of the kids I met on the street earned about $2-5 per day.
 They were the highlight of our trip: So polite and happy all the time, with a tremendous work ethic.